-The emotional benefits of living in a communal setting are early stages of depression and suicide ideations being less likely to develop, and divorce rates are considerably lower in such settings in comparison with societies that promote individualism.
+The emotional benefits of living in a communal setting are that early stages of depression and suicidal ideation are less likely to develop, and divorce rates are considerably lower in such settings in comparison with societies that promote individualism.

 Examples of Familismo

-People with depression, like Petra, will have less opportunity to harm themselves and the positive presence of family members may even lower depression symptoms.
-Therefore, in familismo, opportunities to be antisocial are limited, because there is always a person around to make their life more enjoyable . . . or miserable.
-If, at this point, you argued about the dangers of cold viruses mentioned in the earlier example, then you now certainly have the right to argue for the downside of communal living when dealing with serious mental illness or intense emotions.
+People with depression, like Petra, will have less opportunity to harm themselves, and the positive presence of family members may even lower depression symptoms.
+Therefore, in familismo, opportunities to be antisocial are limited, because there is always a person around to make their life more enjoyable…or miserable.

-Yes, there is a downside!
-If somebody is struggling with serious depression or suicidal attempts, there is a likelihood of family members being burned-out or exhibiting other symptoms of stress.
-Therefore, if Petra’s case were more serious or prolonged, I would be curious about how her family members would deal with it and whether they would need help.
+Yes, there is a downside.
+If somebody is struggling with serious depression or suicidal attempts, there is a likelihood of family members being more burned out or exhibiting other symptoms of stress.
+Therefore, if Petra’s case were more serious or prolonged, I would be curious about how her family members would deal with it, and whether they would need help.

 Now let’s imagine that Petra speaks English and comes to you.
 Do not be surprised if she has a hard time adapting to a stranger at the intimate level that a therapeutic process requires.